-While the interaction of excitons with either charge carriers, or other excitons, or phonons have been separately addressed by several spectroscopy works~\cite{Carvalho2015, Ni2017, Raja2018, Trovatello2020, Chen2020, Li2021, Mor2021,sayers2023,Mor2022,boschini2023} and theoretical studies~\cite{Giustino2017, Mishra2018, Paleari2019}, the signature of exciton-phonon coupling in combination with photoinduced screening is still unexplored.
+While the interaction of excitons with either charge carriers, or other excitons, or phonons have been separately addressed by several spectroscopy works~\cite{Carvalho2015, Ni2017, Raja2018, Trovatello2020, Chen2020, Li2021, Mor2021,sayers2023,Mor2022,Boschini2024} and theoretical studies~\cite{Giustino2017, Mishra2018, Paleari2019}, the signature of exciton-phonon coupling in combination with photoinduced screening is still unexplored.
 As both many-body contributions determine the nonequilibrium behavior of photoexcited semiconductors, their interplay should crucially impact on the optoelectronic functionalities of any semiconducting system.
 Thus, unveiling how the dynamics induced by exciton-phonon coupling manifest in presence or absence of transient changes in the screening of the Coulomb interaction is key both from a fundamental and applications view point.

 Here, we address the effect of dynamical screening on the spectroscopic signature of the exciton dynamics coupled to coherent phonons in the layered semiconductor Bismuth tri-iodide (\bii).
 Transient absorption of \bii\, thin films~\cite{Scholz2018} has reported a composite ultrafast exciton and coherent optical phonon dynamics.
-Moreover, broadband transient reflectance (TR) of a \bii\, single crystal~\cite{Mor2021} has proven the coupling of excitons to coherently excited A$_g$ optical phonons under photoexcitation to the conduction-band continuum.
+Moreover, broadband transient reflectance (TR) of a \bii\, single crystal~\cite{Mor2021} has proven the coupling of excitons to coherently excited A$_g$ optical phonons at 3.4 THz (113.4~cm$^{-1}$) under photoexcitation to the conduction-band continuum.
 However, how the dynamical screening by the photoexcited carriers modifies the TR spectrum related to the coupled exciton-phonon dynamics has remained undefined.
-To this goal, we present a comparative TR spectroscopy study of a \bii\, single crystal (see experimental scheme in~\Fref{Figure 1}(a)) performed under different excitation conditions, i.e. resonant and off-resonance with the exciton transition, in order to exclude or enable the photoexcitation of quasi-free carriers.
+To this goal, we present a comparative TR spectroscopy study of a \bii\, single crystal (see experimental scheme in~\Fref{Figure 1}(a)) performed under different excitation conditions, i.e. either resonant with the exciton transition or above the optical gap into the conduction-band continuum (termed here as 'off-resonance'), in order to exclude or enable the photoexcitation of quasi-free carriers.